tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Parks

-There are a number of parks in the city, but our favourite was Curraghchase Forest Park - located 20km from the city.
-A 774-acre estate bought by the State in 1957.
+There are a number of parks in the city, but our favourite was 20km out.
+Curraghchase Forest Park is a 774-acre estate bought by the State in 1957.
 My favourite part of the park is a gravestone listing all of the horses, dogs and cats that lived on the estate stating "None of them is forgotten before God."

 Wilco seemed to enjoy the photo op.